What does out-of-pocket medical expense mean?

 How do these expenses affect your out-of-pocket maximum?

 An out-of-pocket maximum is the most you'll pay for covered services during a plan year.
-While this varies by plan, the Health Insurance Marketplace places a cap on out-of-pocket limits.
+While this varies by plan, the Health Insurance Marketplace places a cap on out-of-pocket limits for individual and small group plans.
 Your insurer can’t set a higher limit than this amount for plans on the Marketplace.

 Individual coverage